1. Project Description

 Do not be afraid to try something different.
 The instructor values creativity will make every attempt to be as accepting of project ideas as possible.

-Topics will be selected on a first-come first-served basis, however, if multiple groups want to do the same project, the instructor will work the the groups to direct them such that the details differ between groups.
+Topics will be selected on a first-come first-served basis, however, if multiple individuals want to do the same project, the instructor will work the the individual to direct them such that the details differ between individuals.

-All topic choices, along with preferred presentation date (if choosing to give a presentation) are to be submitted to the instructor via email.
+All topic choices, along with preferred presentation date (if choosing to give a presentation) are to be submitted to the instructor via email and approved before the approval date.

-How the points for the modifications, enhancements, etc. are awarded will depend heavily on the specific project.
-Thus it is difficult to be specific about how the points will be awarded.
+How the points for the implementation will be awarded will depend heavily on the specific project.
+Thus it is difficult to be specific about how exactly the points will be awarded.
 As a starting place, consider that the points will be awarded for a combination of modifications, enhancements, novelty, analysis, interesting-ness, etc.

 Like with most aspects of the course, the instructor and marker will be looking for excuses to award points to students for their work.
 In other words, be creative, emphasize what is felt to be worth points, and make clear why it is felt that what was done is worth the points.